skalogryz/larasbraid/README.md

 `larasbraid level1.phd`

 if it's identified that the file specified is TR1 file and it doesn't have a braid model.
 The new file will be generated with the model added.
-The resultign file name would be changed to *-braided.phd
+The result is written into a file with a name modified to *-braided.phd (i.e. level1.phd would be written to level1-braided.phd) The original file is left unmodified

 # Building

 The utility requires [Free Pascal Compiler](http://freepascal.org) (pretty much any available version)